CaptMag/Red-Team-Toolkits/README.md

 Currently a long-term project that will host over 20 tools once completed

-## topic currently in testing : Networking
+## topic currently in testing : Web Application

-Currently focusing on TCP Port Scanner
+Currently focusing on a HTTP Web Crawler

 ### Current Standings